 - Avoid all processed factory-farmed frankenmeats.
 Remember, you eat what the animal ate!

-- Teas: Dandelion root, senna, yerba mate, green tea, ginger, Smooth Move
+- Sip on organic tea away from mealtime: Dandelion root, senna, yerba mate, green tea, ginger, Smooth Move, peppermint tea

 - One tablespoon sesame oil taken before bedtime.